 This is a product that my lovely mother bought for me on one of her trips to the US.
-She’s been there a few times in the last couple of years (without me may I add, no bitterness…at all) and to say I was excited to crack this open would be an understatement.
-There are lots of products in lots of lists of the best conditioner, the best co-wash, this and that and as much as I don’t want to be guided by others on MY journey of discovery, I couldn’t ignore all the positive reviews of this product.
+She’s been there a few times in the last couple of years without me, may I add, no bitterness…at all.
+I was so excited to crack this open would be an understatement.
+There are lots of products in lots of lists of the best conditioner, the best co-wash, this and that.
+I don’t want to be guided by others on MY journey of discovery.
+I couldn’t ignore all the positive reviews of this product.
 And the fact that my Mum paid for it, so it was free for me, was a bonus.

-There are a lot of things that I’m learning during this process and cowashing is probably the single biggest change I’ve made.
+There are a lot of things that I’m learning during this process.
+Cowashing is probably the single biggest change I’ve made.
 I’m still dedicated to it as I can see the benefits in my hair and all the extra moisture it’s imparting.
 So after my experience with the Palmer’s Conditioner I was excited to see what an actual dedicated cowash would do for me.

-My first impression of the brown tub was a little underwhelming but in context of a shelf, this would surely stand out in the aisles of bright popping colours that hair care bottles usually come in.
+My first impression of the brown tub was a little underwhelming.
+But on a shelf, this would stand out in the aisles of the usually popping colours of hair care bottles.
 I opened up the tub and was so ready to just get in there because this stuff smells delicious.
 To my nasal palette, which isn’t the greatest I’ll admit, this smells like bubblegum.
 Yum!

-The list of ingredients sounds pretty amazing too – tangerine oil (can help with dry scalp and dandruff), coconut oil (almost everyone knows and loves coconut oil), castor oil (helps to thicken hair and treat hair loss), saw palmetto (pretty much the same as the castor oil so double the goodness with regard to hair loss and thickening) and they all actually come quite high on the ingredients list so it’s obvious they are regarded quite highly by the manufacturers and aren’t just there to make the product sound good, they are in there to do the work.
+The list of ingredients sounds pretty amazing too.
+Tangerine oil (can help with dry scalp and dandruff), coconut oil (almost everyone knows and loves coconut oil), castor oil (helps to thicken hair and treat hair loss), saw palmetto (pretty much the same as the castor oil so double the goodness with regard to hair loss and thickening) and they all actually come quite high on the ingredients list.
+It’s obvious they are regarded quite highly by the manufacturers.
+They aren’t just there to make the product sound good, they are in there to do the work.

 I left this one hot day on the window sill and the heat from the sun warmed it through.
 It actually seemed to work even better.
 I was loving it before and loving it even more after that.